liplan/signaltobook/README.md

 ```

 The script uses the standard `sqlite3` module and the `fpdf` package for
 PDF creation.
+If the database is encrypted, provide the accompanying
+`config.json` so the script can unlock it.

 ## Interactive mode

 When run without command line arguments the script will prompt for the
-database path, recipient and date range.
-The last used database path is
+database path, the Signal `config.json` file, recipient and date range.
-stored in `~/.signaltobook_config.json` and offered as a default on
+These values are stored in `~/.signaltobook_config.json` and offered as
-subsequent runs.
+defaults on subsequent runs.
+The output PDF name is derived from the
+selected date range (e.g. `chat_2020-12-01_2020-12-24.pdf`).